 Use of University Vehicles

 Departments must authorize use of University vehicles.
-Drivers must meet eligibility requirements.
-Smoking is not allowed in University Vehicles.
+Drivers must meet eligibility requirements, including possessing a valid University identification card (UCard) or signed Sponsored Driver Form.
+Smoking, including the use of e-cigarettes, is not allowed in University vehicles.

 Use of a Rented or Leased Vehicle for University Business

 The use of 12- and 15-passenger vans is prohibited.
-For the health and welfare of University community members, Fleet Services recommends renting/leasing the appropriate number of 7-passenger vans or contracting with a professional transit service.
+For the health and welfare of University community members, Fleet Services recommends renting/leasing the appropriate number of 7 or 10 passenger vans or contracting with a professional transit service.

 Use of Personal Vehicle for University Business

 Departments may authorize drivers to use a personal or other private vehicle for official University business.
-Employees who are authorized drivers will be reimbursed in accordance with University policy: Traveling on University Business, for University business-related expenses provided the following conditions are met:
+Employees who are authorized drivers will be reimbursed in accordance with Administrative Policies: Traveling on University Business and Business Expenses, for University business-related expenses provided the following conditions are met:

 - The driver must be prepared to provide proof of personal automobile insurance.

-- The driver/vehicle's personal auto insurance provides primary insurance with minimum liability coverage of $100,000 per person/$300,000 per incident.
+- The driver/vehicle's personal auto insurance provides primary insurance with minimum liability coverage meeting state law or of $100,000 per person/$300,000 per incident.